 It was said that the “God of the Sea” sent them as gifts, and that these gifts brought good fortune to those who found them.
 The locals thought they were fruits from mysterious trees which grew at the bottom of the sea.
 The miraculous power believed to be contained in these fruits meant that they were sold at exorbitant prices to wealthy buyers from across the world.

 The fruit became famously called as Maldives Coconuts or Lodoicea maldivica, or as they are more famously known, “Coco de Mer” .

 In fact, the Coco de Mer was never grown in the Maldives.
 And it was later discovered that the heavenly gifts that Maldivians readily accepted, were actually, gifts from Seychelles, our neighbour across the Indian Ocean, carried with the waves and currents of the ocean that bind us together.

-This is just one such story…
+This is just one story…

-Yet, despite the proximity, the similarity, and the shared history, my visit to Seychelles, commemorates the first-ever visit of a Maldivian Head of State to your beautiful nation and marks an important milestone in the long history of bilateral relations between our two countries.
+Yet, despite the proximity, the similarity, and the shared history, my visit to Seychelles, commemorates the first-ever state visit of a Maldivian Head of State to your beautiful nation and marks an important milestone in the long history of bilateral relations between our two countries.

 This is reflective of the renewed determination and goodwill of our two Governments to this relationship, and our commitment to cherish and strengthen our friendship.